 \dem Recall that if $x_k \to x$ and we consider a sequence of leaves through $x_k$ we get that the leaves converge to a leaf through $x$.

-Consider the lifts of the leaves $\cF_{bran}(x_k)$ which are homeomorphic to a plane since they are incompressible.
-Moreover, the fundamental group of each of the leaves must be $\ZZ^2$ and the leaves must be homeomorphic to 2-torus, since it is the only possibly incompressible surface in $\TT^3$.
+Since the leaves of $\cF_{bran}$ are incompressible, the lifts of every leaf in $\cF_{bran}(x_k)$ is homeomorphic to a plane.
+Moreover, the fundamental group of each leaf must be $\ZZ^2$ and the leaves must be homeomorphic to 2-torus, since it is the only possibly incompressible surface in $\TT^3$.

 Since all the leaves $\cF_{bran}(x_k)$ are homotopic, their lifts are invariant under the same elements of $\pi_1(\TT^3)$.
 The limit leaf must thus be also invariant under those elements.
 Notice that it cannot be invariant under further elements of $\pi_1(\TT^3)$ since no surface has such fundamental group.